kmeshavkin/weather-mood-radio/README.md

 * Add more complicated system for mood (in App.js)
 * Make weather requests periodically (currently makes request only on mount)
 * Implement TAG_BLACKLIST?
-* Make possible to select from more than first 200 songs
-* Possibly find how to search only by title?

 # Known bugs
 * Fix summary (shown when links are shared, Discord for example)
-* Volume slider is not fully stretched out
 * Track slider does not switch immediately after next song starts
 * Margins are too tight (especially between Title+Description and Play Controls)